 Examination of your blood pressure

-This has been identified as one of the most important factors in preventing strokes and heart attacks in diabetics.
+Blood pressure control is one of the most critical factors in preventing strokes and heart attacks in people with diabetes.
 We aim to have your blood pressure at 130/80mmHg or less.

 Examination of your nervous system

-Diabetes can affect your nerves and can result in a reduced sensation or a tingling or burning sensation in your hands and feet.
-As a result you may not be aware of areas of damage to your feet that may lead to ulcers.
+Diabetes can affect your nervous system and result in a reduced sensation or a tingling or burning sensation in your hands and feet.
+Because of this you may not be aware of areas of damage to your feet that may lead to ulcers.
+The nurse will perform a thorough foot examination as part of the check.

 Examination of your kidneys